pranavkrish04/tourpran.ninja/_posts/2021-05-09-simple-ret2shellcode-training1.md

 This is a type of attack where we use static code or code thats been used to make this binary. we will combine one or many such code snippets to form a chain that'll do something valuable to us.

 * Since win is a function with arg1 and arg2 as parameters.
-We have to know that the parameters to a function is given through registers and especially by RDI, RSI, RDX
+We have to know that the parameters to a function is given through registers and specifically by RDI, RSI, RDX for the first, second, and third arguments respectively.
 * so we can set RDI = 0xdeadbeef and RSI = 0xcafebabe. then call win function.

 #### Exploit [ret2win]: